 This type of sitemap is a visual representation of your website in the form of a flowchart that shows how pages are linked together.
-This is often a series of boxes with top-level and sub-level navigation items clearly identified and is created with the intent of being shared with other humans.
+This is often a series of boxes with top-level and sub-level navigation items clearly identified and created with the intent of being shared with other humans.

 Trying to visualize the structure of your new site can be challenging and confusing at times.
 That’s why we create a visual sitemap, to help keep information organized and presented in a way that’s easy to understand.
 This visual sitemap is not only presented to our clients but also used internally by our designers as a guiding framework.

 This type of sitemap basically acts as a digital GPS for search engines.
 Data is pulled from your site to generate a long list of URLs.
 This list of URLs is yet another way for displaying how your pages are linked together but in a format that is readable by search engines.

 According to Google, “A sitemap is a file where you provide information about the pages, videos, and other files on your site, and the relationships between them.
 Search engines like Google read this file to more intelligently crawl your site.”

 In other words, maintaining a well-mapped site means the Google crawlers can easily see what kind of information you offer and send search engine users to your web pages.
 This is the type of site map that is usually more associated with SEO services.